Youth Design Challenge 2022

 - Register: Begin by clicking the SIGN UP button in the top right of this page and completing your Coach profile.*

-- Review Resources: Once registered, you will have access to the Educator Resources section of the website, containing program materials, curriculum, and training opportunities.
+- Review Resources: You have access to the Educator Resources section of the website, containing program materials, curriculum, and training opportunities.
 Start by reviewing the Program Handbook for information and suggestions for coaching your team.
 Then browse the curriculum and resources.

 - Dive In: Gather your team members and get them started with learning and designing!